-Geography: Higher (CfE) The new Higher Geography National Courses reflects C f E values, purposes and principles.
+Geography: Higher (CfE)

+The new Higher Geography National Courses reflects C f E values, purposes and principles.
 This course adds breadth and depth to the understanding of physical and human environments and their interrelationships developed previously.
 It also extends evaluative skills and the range of geographical methods and techniques.

-Recommended Entry Students would normally be expected to have attained a National 5 in Geography, or a Higher in another social subject.
-Course Details The Course has three mandatory Units and an externally assessed assignment (Added Value unit).
-The following topics are studied: Geography: Physical Environments Learners will develop and apply knowledge and understanding of the complex processes and interactions at work within physical environments on a local, regional and global scale.
+Students would normally be expected to have attained a National 5 in Geography, or a Higher in another social subject.

+The Course has three mandatory Units and an externally assessed assignment (Added Value unit).
+The following topics are studied:

+Geography: Physical Environments

+Learners will develop and apply knowledge and understanding of the complex processes and interactions at work within physical environments on a local, regional and global scale.
 Key topics include: OS mapwork, atmosphere, hydrosphere, lithosphere and biosphere.

-Geography: Human Environments Learners will develop and apply knowledge and understanding of the complex processes and interactions at work within urban and rural environments and the management of urban and rural land use change in developed and developing countries.
+Geography: Human Environments

+Learners will develop and apply knowledge and understanding of the complex processes and interactions at work within urban and rural environments and the management of urban and rural land use change in developed and developing countries.
 Key topics include: population, rural land use change and management, urban change and management.

-Geography: Global Issues Learners will develop and apply knowledge and understanding of complex global geographical issues which demonstrate the interaction of physical and human environments and the strategies adopted in their management.
+Geography: Global Issues

+Learners will develop and apply knowledge and understanding of complex global geographical issues which demonstrate the interaction of physical and human environments and the strategies adopted in their management.
 Key topics include: development and health, global climate change, trade, aid and geopolitics.

-Geography: Advanced Higher This course may be offered for pupils who have attained the skills, knowledge and understanding required for Higher Geography.
+Geography: Advanced Higher

+This course may be offered for pupils who have attained the skills, knowledge and understanding required for Higher Geography.

 An emphasis in the Advanced Higher Course is placed on the acquisition of a wide range of high order skills necessary in the research, evaluation and presentation of geographical information.

+The course is assessed by a final exam as well as a folio of individual pupil work.

+The exam assesses advanced map work skills and statistical analysis.

+The folio contains a geographical study (worth 60 marks) and an investigation into a geographical issue (worth 40 marks).

+Please note, pupils must be working at Higher level Maths in order to do take Advanced Higher.

 HISTORY